wilsonmar/oss-perf/README.md

 An example of how to measure the true response time observed by real users while generating artificial loads using JMeter, Selenium, Appium, BrowserMobProxy, etc.

 ## Introduction: The annoyance
-There are two types of scripts that pretend to be internet browsers and mobile devices.
+There are several types of scripts that pretend to be internet browsers and mobile devices:

-  * One type of script was created by "sniffing" the pattern of bytes traveling across the network (JMeter, LoadRunner C-scripts, etc. are in this category)
+  * One type of script is created from "sniffing" the pattern of bytes traveling across the network (JMeter, LoadRunner C-scripts, etc. are in this category)

-  * the other type of script was created by pretending to be someone typing and moving the mouse around the screen (Selenium, Appium, QTP/UFT, TruClient, are in this category)
+  * the other type of script (called UI scripts) is created by pretending to be someone typing and moving the mouse around the screen (Selenium, Appium, QTP/UFT, TruClient, are in this category)

+  * a third type of script (called "headless" API scripts) is created by emulating calls programs make to other programs.

-The dilemma is that these are two different types of scripting efforts, typically using different programming languages and different tools.
+The dilemma is that these are different types of scripting efforts, using different programming languages and different tools, and thus by different people in different groups that don't necessarily talk with each other.

-The problem is that because performance testing tools focus on *file transfer time*, they do not report time for JavaScript client-rendering, which grows more over time as more work is being done client-side.
+The problem is that because performance testing tools focus on **file transfer time**, they cannot report time for JavaScript client-rendering, which grows more over time as more work is being done client-side.

 ## Under load